albirar/spring-users-register/README.md

   * Model has:
     * An immutable ID, assigned on creation and useful to associate specific data
     * A mutable username, for login purposes
-    * An immutable Creation date (timestamp of creation)
+    * An immutable creation date (timestamp of creation)
-    * Verification date (timestamp of verification by user)
+    * An immutable verification date (timestamp of verification by user)
-    * Registration date (timestamp of approbation by system administrator)
+    * An immutable registration date (timestamp of approbation by system administrator)
     * Preferred communication channel (as email or phone)
     * Optional second communication channel (as email or phone)
     * An encrypted password